jongpie/NebulaLogger/README.md

     ```

-Once you've created your Apex or Flow post-processor(s), you will also need to configure the custom metadata type `LoggerSObjectHandlerConfiguration__mdt` to specify the name(s) of Apex class and Flow to run.
+Once you've created your Apex or Flow plugin(s), you will also need to configure the custom metadata type `LoggerSObjectHandler__mdt` to specify the name(s) of Apex class and Flow to run.

 ![Logger Handler Configuration](./content/logger-handler-configuration.png)